Hi! I’m Erin and I am a runner who loves food, specifically desserts!

 Sean, my husband, has come such a long way in his weight loss and fitness journey.
 He is a classically French-trained chef (aka, every recipe starts with a pound of butter…) and has done amazing things to lighten up every recipe we eat (most meals are under 450 calories unless you want a second helping) as well as making meals for private clients that help them in their weight loss journey.
 He runs daily and is my biggest cheerleader when I get derailed.

 My son, Alex, spent his high school years continuing to play hockey for his high school team, but discovered running as well and worked his way into becoming a pretty fast runner!
 He ultimately chose to not run for a college team because he wanted to play in the band and major in music, so cross country season was out for him.
-But he did join the triathlon team and is heading for his first half Ironman in late 2017 and putting in the work for a possible 2020 Olympic Marathon trials-qualifying half marathon race very soon!
+But he did join the triathlon team and completed his first half Ironman in late 2017.
+He continues to put in the work in hopes of a 2020 or 2024 Olympic Marathon trials-qualifying half marathon race very soon!